c-o-pr/ddrescue-helper/README.md

 **`ddrescue-helper.sh`** is a helper script for running GNU ddrescue.

-It's currently oriented to macOS and HFS+ volumes.
-But is written to be extended to other file systems.
-Coding for Linux is under way.
+It currently runs on macOS and Linux Ubuntu and Mint (Debian).

 It can:

+- UNMOUNT, MOUNT, and FSCK volumes om a partition or whole drive basis.
-- Unmount (persistent), re-mount, and fsck of volumes based on volume UUID.
+  Unmount is persistent based on fstab & volume UUID.
-- Copy (or scan) of storage devices to create a bad block map and rate log (metadata) which are stored in a named directory.
+- COPY (or SCAN) a drive, partition or file using ddrescue, creating a BAD BLOCK MAP and read RATE LOG (METADATA) which are stored in a named directory.
-- Report files affected by errors or slow reads (for macOS HFS+ volumes)
+- Use copy/scan metadata to REPORT files affected by read errors or slow reads:
+  - macOS HFS+ and Linux NTFS, ext2/3/4, and HFS+ (via hfsutils)
-- Zap sectors in error regions to try to trigger a spinning drive to re-allocate sectors.
+- ZAP device blocks which generated read error to trigger a spinning drive to re-allocate them.

-By hiding details of the ddrescue command line, ensuring that source and destination volumes remain unmounted, and performaning simple consistency checks, it makes using ddrescue a bit easier.
+It helps by hiding details of the ddrescue command, ensuring that source and destination volumes remain unmounted, and performaning simple consistency checks to make using ddrescue easier and more effective.

 > [!IMPORTANT]
 > The script was developed using bash v3.2, which should be compatible with older systems.
 But it was made on macOS Ventura and hasn't been tested on other macOS versions.
 If Apple has changed output formats of information from `diskutil` it may not work properly.